 Shell construction - especially the detail to edges - is far more consistent and precisely engineered than it was back in the day, and drums have the potential to sound purer today than ever before.

 Audio engineering is an evolving art.
 When close miking drums started to become popular in the late '60s, an engineer's approach was to mike toms on the batter side.
 That was fine for a double-headed drum, but miking a concert tom from the top exaggerated its inherently drier sound.
-Today's experienced engineers know that the secret is to mike from underneath, just past the bottom edge of the shell.
+Today's experienced engineers know that the secret is to mike from underneath, just below the bottom edge of the shell.
 This gives a full, punchy attack, with a nice resonance.
 It's light years away from the sounds that most everybody associates with concert toms, and you might even mistake it for a double-headed tom.

 Probably the most significant change since the '70s is the improvement in head technology.
 In addition to the emergence of Aquarian in the '80s, Evans' and Remo's offerings have expanded ten-fold, with heads that are often very specific in design and application.
 Compare that to the limited selection of heads available during the original concert tom era.
 Of course if you want to take a trip back in time, Evans still makes Hydraulics.

 In short, with improved shells, superior heads, and better miking techniques, concert toms (and stainless steel and acrylic kits for that matter) can sound like they never could when they were introduced in the '70s.